passiv/snaptrade-sdks/sdks/python/README.md

 ##### symbols: `str`<a id="symbols-str"></a>

 List of Universal Symbol IDs or tickers to get quotes for.
+When providing multiple values, use a comma as separator

 ##### account_id: `str`<a id="account_id-str"></a>